chnm/model-articles/content/articles/blocknewman.md

 continuing to increase substantially.

 {{% notation title="Marking Parallel Trends" %}}
-Histories outside of Europe and North
-America.
 If the article were structured differently, I might have had a section analyzing the many areas of change that seemed to level off after the early-to-mid 1990s.
-I bring it up repeatedly throughout the article, but it could be an interesting analysis to think about broad changes in the field of historical publishing.
+I bring it up repeatedly throughout the article, but it could be an interesting focused analysis to think about broad changes in the field of historical publishing.
 {{% /notation %}}